 Calcium plays a vital role to keep our bones and teeth healthy.
 Well, this is how it works.
 After eating a calcium-rich diet, the calcium is absorbed in our small intestine.
 During the process of circulation, it is mostly deposited into our bones.
 Due to effect, calcium helps to prevent 'thinning' of the bones.
 A low level of bone density is one of the primary causes of weak bones and osteoporosis.

-Studies have discovered that our bone mass grows most quickly during adolescence.
-Thus, our youth is the ideal time to build bone mass by consuming high calcium.
-There is also favourable evidence that calcium improves heart health.
-Since calcium helps to regulate muscle contractions, including your heartbeat, these studies claim that it reduces blood pressure and the risk of developing hypertension.
+Studies have found that our bone mass increases most rapidly during adolescence.
+So, youth is an ideal time to build bone mass by consuming high amounts of calcium.
+There is also favorable evidence that calcium can improve heart health.
+Since calcium helps regulate muscle contractions, including heartbeat, these studies suggest it may help stabilize blood pressure levels.